 “I got a sense of what it is like to be a teacher when nobody wants to be taught,” he says.

 Ratterman spent the next decade and a half climbing the corporate ladder at Bridge Information Systems, a financial information provider that has since been acquired by Thomson Reuters Corp.
-(TRI), and then LabOne, a health screening and diagnostic testing company later bought by Quest Diagnostics Inc. By 2004, Ratterman realized he missed the securities industry, so he earned his Series 7 brokers’ license, among others, and went to work for Tradebot Systems Inc., an automated trading firm that would ultimately lead to the inspiration for Bats.
+(TRI:US), and then LabOne, a health screening and diagnostic testing company later bought by Quest Diagnostics Inc. By 2004, Ratterman realized he missed the securities industry, so he earned his Series 7 brokers’ license, among others, and went to work for Tradebot Systems Inc., an automated trading firm that would ultimately lead to the inspiration for Bats.

 Tradebot operated out of a small brick storefront with green awnings in what Ratterman calls “Mayberry,” a quaint little shopping district in North Kansas City.
 Cummings, a former programmer turned day trader at the Kansas City Board of Trade, founded Tradebot in 1999.
 In June 2005, Cummings, Ratterman, and 11 other Tradebot employees leased an adjoining storefront and outfitted it with whiteboards to draw up their own exchange.